 Different buildings of the Centennial were depicted on the obverse of each of five rectangular plaques, namely Agricultural Hall, Horticultural Hall, Machinery Hall, Main Building and Memorial Hall.
-Each of these depictions was issued in two types, one with an embossed reverse and the other with a blank reverse.
-Cataloging by Holland suggests the blank reverse plaque may have been produced only after the Exposition; writing at the time he did not list this type although he did list the type having an embossed reverse.
-(Frossard listed none of the rectangular plaques).
+Each of these depictions was issued in two types, one with an embossed reverse and the other with a blank reverse, both types being available before, during and after close of the Exposition.
+Two observations suggest the blank reverse plaque may have been produced later a) Holland, writing at the time, did not list this type although he did list the type having an embossed reverse.
+(Frossard, also writing at the time, listed none of the rectangular plaques) b) a greater number of blank reverses are extant today.